Keyboard shortcuts

 --renameAtomic rename; fails if cross-device (Unix only)

---moveTry rename; fallback to copy+delete on cross-device (Unix only, requires --yes)
+--moveTry rename; fallback to copy+delete on cross-device (Unix only)

 All modes use noclobber semantics: if a destination file exists, apply aborts with an error.